Zebra (film)

 Zebra is 2024 Indian Telugu-language action thriller film directed by Eashvar Karthic, who co-wrote with Yuva.
 The film has an ensemble cast of Satyadev, Dhananjaya, Sunil, Satya, Priya Bhavani Shankar, Jeniffer Piccinato and Sathyaraj.
 The music is composed by Ravi Basrur.

-Zebra was released on 22 November 2024 to positive reviews from critics.
+Zebra was released on 22 November 2024.

-Premise
+Plot

-Surya Kancharana (Satyadev) and Swathi Navvaluri (Priya Bhavani Shankar) are a couple working at two different banks.
+Surya Kancharana (Satyadev) and Swathi Navvaluri (Priya Bhavani Shankar) are a couple working in two different banks.

-One day, Swathi makes a serious mistake at work: she accidentally deposits a client’s ₹400,000 into the wrong account, and the recipient refuses to return the money.
-Fearing she will lose her job and her career, Swathi begs the client not to file an official complaint and offers to compensate him herself.
+One day, Swathi makes a serious mistake at work: she accidentally deposits a client's ₹400,000 into the wrong account, and the recipient refuses to return the money.
+Fearing that she will lose her job and her career, Swathi begs the client not to file an official complaint and offers to compensate him herself.
 Surya decides to help her.
-Exploiting a loophole in the system of his own bank, he manages to steal the same amount and pays the client, resolving the issue temporarily.
+Exploiting a loophole in his own bank's system, he manages to steal the same amount and pays the client, resolving the issue temporarily.

 To replace the money he stole, Surya searches for the mistaken recipient, Benny D’Souza, hoping to get the funds back.
-He forges Benny’s signature, prepares a withdrawal slip, and successfully withdraws ₹400,000 from Benny’s account at another bank.
+He forges Benny's signature, prepares a withdrawal slip, and successfully withdraws ₹400,000 from Benny's account at another bank.
 He then deposits the money back into his own bank to cover the missing amount.

 However, Surya is soon summoned by his boss, who accuses him of theft.
 Benny has filed an official complaint—not for ₹400,000, but for ₹80 million—claiming that Surya stole the entire amount from his account.
-Transaction records indeed show that ₹80 million was transferred to Surya’s bank, then split into thousands of smaller transactions across various accounts, making recovery impossible.
-Surya insists he has no connection to the account—which is under his name—and alleges that someone stole his identity to open the account and launder money.
+Transaction records indeed show that ₹80 million was transferred to Surya's bank, then split into thousands of smaller transactions across various accounts, making recovery impossible.
+Surya insists he has no connection to the account (which is under his name) and alleges that someone stole his identity to open the account and launder money.
 Branch manager Sheela (Jeniffer Piccinato), who has long held a grudge against Surya, demands that he be fired and handed over to the police, but his boss grants him a short window to prove his innocence.